asnewman/Rally/README.md

 !rally help
-!rally <game name> <player count> - Initiate rallying of users to start playing a game !rally_recruit <user1> <user2> <userx...>- DM's a user to join in on a rally you created most recently
+!rally <game name> <player count> - Initiate rallying of users to start playing a game !rally_recruit <user1> <user2> <userx...>- DM's a user to join in on a rally you created most recently !rally_channel - Create a temporary channel for a Rally
 ```

 ## TODO